 Since grub worms live underneath your lawn, they can be one of the harder pests to treat.
 Especially since by the time they are mature adult grubs, they are more resistant to pest control treatments due to their size.

 If you believe grub worms are damaging your lawn, we recommend you contact us at Native Pest Management, your local West Palm Beach grub worm control provider.

-Serving all of Palm Beach and Broward counties, including the cities of Boynton Beach, Delray Beach, Jupiter, Wellington, Lake Worth, Boca Raton, Palm Beach Gardens, Coral Springs and Pompano Beach.
+Serving all of St. Lucie, Martin, Palm Beach and Broward counties, including the cities of Boynton Beach, Delray Beach, Jupiter, Wellington, Lake Worth, Boca Raton, Palm Beach Gardens, Coral Springs and Pompano Beach.
 Native Pest Management is your experienced pest control and lawn care provider.
 Contact us today for a free grub worm control inspection!

 What Is A Grub Worm?

 A grub worm is exactly what it sounds like — a large, white, worm-like grub that lives underground.
 These grub worms can be extremely damaging to your lawn, often consuming the roots to the point that areas of the lawn will require resodding.

 Finding one isn’t necessarily a cause of concern.
 Most lawns have some grub worms present – the question is if there are enough of them present that they will damage your turf.

 If your lawn appears very healthy and the roots firmly only the turf in place in the soil, the damage threshold for an intensive grub control treatment program has not been met.
 In this situation we would recommend preventative treatments to keep your lawn healthy.